LazySammy/LOTUS/README.md

 11)  ```VAF sample plot```: a double boxplot comparing the distribution of the variant allelic frequencies in *dataset*, merging all variants, t1 *vs* t2 (t-test).
 > example [here](toy_dataset/toy_output/merge/VAF_sample_scatter.png)
 <p><img src="tutorials/pictures/M_vaf_sample.PNG" width="65%"/></p>

+### Copyright
+LOncoG is a free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+### Contact information
+Please address any queries or bug reports to Samuel Besseau at samuelbesseau77@gmail.com.